-Shovel vs Spade: What’s The Difference?
+Shovel vs Spade: What’s The Difference (and does it matter)?

 Naming garden tools is often a task we get wrong!
 For example, there is a difference between Shovel vs Spade.
 And while people might use these terms interchangeably, they’re wrong!